 During the early 1990's Things started changing again in the consumer electronics business - prices on new TV's and VCR's continued to drop, but the cost of parts and labor continued to increase due to the economy It wasn't very long before the cost of repair outweighed the cost of a new unit.
 Business started dropping off and TV shops slowly started to close down.
 I had no other choice but to do the same.

 In September of 1996 I closed Woolley Electronics and after obtaining my license, launched a new career in Life and Health insurance sales.
 I enjoyed the insurance business but after 25 years of electronics it was hard for me to change.
 So while doing the insurance thing I "played" with computers, the Internet and built Web Pages part time.

 Then came the Y2K thing (Y stands for "year" - 2 comes after 1 - and K stands for "kilo" which also means "thousand" when put together, gives you the year 2000) The New Millennium! - Computers everywhere!
 So, I just had to do it!
 In March of 2000 Woolley Computer Sales (WCS) opened in the same building previously occupied by Woolley Electronics.
 After ten successful years in the computer business the times then started getting bad in the spring of 2010.
 I kept the business open for one more year with hopes that things would improve.
 But in March of 2011 "Woolley Computer Sales logged off"

-The Spring of 2019 will make 48 years in business for me.
-During the last 19 years I have specialized in computers.
+June of 2024 makes 53 years in business for me.
+During the last 24 years I have specialized in computers.
 I have seen many local computer shops come and go, but Woolley Communications, LLC is still open for business.
-We have desktop and laptop computers for sale, we are a full time computer repair shop, and just about the best of local computer stores.
+We have desktop and laptop computers for sale, we are a full time computer repair shop, and we try to be the best of all local computer stores.
 This Web Site tells "The Rest of the Story".

 Larry L. Woolley